betterscientificsoftware/bssw.io/Articles/ShortArticles/PullRequestSizeConsiderations-wikized.md

 Some research<sup>[11]</sup>
 suggests that more than 400 lines changed is considered *too large* for a single *review*.
 Other research,<sup>[1],[2],[3]</sup> suggests an inverse correlation between PR size and defect rate.
-Reviewers suffer one or more of the following consequences the larger a PR is...
+Reviewers suffer one or more of the following consequences: the larger a PR is...
 * ...the more work reviewing the PR involves.
 * ...the more difficult it is to divy up review work among multiple reviewers.